dfm/emcee/docs/user/upgrade.rst

 while still offering new features.
 The main new features include:

-1. A :ref:`moves` interface that allows the use of a variety of ensemble proposals,
+1. A :ref:`moves-user` interface that allows the use of a variety of ensemble proposals,

 2. A more self consistent and user-friendly :ref:`blobs` interface,